 This colorful treat is an easy one-pot dish with a lot of flavors.
-I like to use black cod for its fatty texture for this dish, but you can also make it with other kinds of fish such as yellowtail, sea bass, salmon, etc. The sizzling sound and aroma of the smoking sesame oil when it’s poured over the fish stimulate your appetite so much.
+I like to use halibut for the rich tender texture for this dish, but you can also make it with other kinds of fish such as black cod, sea bass, salmon, etc. The fish is topped on the top parts of green onions and sprinkled with garlic slices to steam for beautiful aromas.
+The fish is also dusted with some katakuriko (potato starch) so this way the fish can absorb more flavors and retains moisture better, but you can cook without katakuriko, too.
+The sizzling sound and aroma of the smoking sesame oil when it’s poured over the fish stimulate your appetite so much.
 With the umami-rich sauce and aromatic toppings, this dish can become a healthy and satisfying main course.

 EquipmentMushi Nabe (large) and Multi-purpose Bowl